 chown root:lp /var/spool/cups/tmp

-Also you need encrypted home folder (/home/yourusername) to be safe.
+Also you need encrypted home folder (/home/yourusername) to be safe and use tmpfs for writing the secrets before encryption.